What is Chronic Traumatic Encephalopathy?

 Scientists believe that recurring head injuries cause the buildup of a protein in the brain that, over time, causes brain cells to die.
 As more and more cells die, the patient begins to experience the types of symptoms that seem to be characteristic of CTE.

 As with every other aspect of the disease, it remains a mystery whether CTE risk can be inherited.
 There hasn’t yet been a study that shows a definitive connection between CTE and inherited risk factors.

-The scientists looked at a gene that’s connected to brain inflammation and found that a variation in the gene was more common in CTE sufferers with more pronounced symptoms.
+The scientists looked at pro-and anti-inflammatory cytokines and those that affect repair and plasticity (e.g., neurotrophic genes) and found that variations in these genes were more common in CTE sufferers with more pronounced symptoms.
 The gene variation, however, was no more common in CTE sufferers than in patients without CTE.
-That suggests that the gene isn’t necessarily the cause of CTE, but it may increase the likelihood of worse symptoms.
+That suggests that the gene isn’t necessarily the cause of CTE, but it may increase the likelihood of worsening symptoms.

 The research is preliminary, and the study’s authors don’t suggest that they’ve found a genetic cause for CTE.
 The study is one of the first, though, to find a connection between a gene and CTE, and it could provide the basis for further research.

 Understandably, there’s very little reliable data about how to spot the earliest signs of CTE or even the certainty that it is possible to spot the disease in its early stages at all.
 It’s possible to be alert for the suspected symptoms of CTE, such as abnormal mood, behavior, or cognitive symptoms.
 Still, many of those symptoms could also be signs of other physical or mental illnesses.